5 Top Mugwort Benefits

 • Kidneys: Mugwort helps the kidneys in their regulation of the entire urinary system.
 Both its drying and warming effects are just some of the reasons it has been used in the treatment of some kidney health and diseases such as nephrolithiasis.

-• Treatment of Breech Births: Research on mugwort benefits has shown that it can increase both blood flow and circulation in a woman’s uterus and pelvic region to stimulate menstruation.
-It is for these reasons that it has been used as a treatment of both menstrual cramping and breech births.
+4. Treatment of Breech Births: Research on mugwort benefits has shown that it can increase both blood flow and circulation in a woman’s uterus and pelvic region to stimulate menstruation.
+It is for these reasons that people have used mugwort for fertility for centuries, especially for conditions like menstrual cramping and breech births.
 In TCM, this is known as Moxibustion.
 During Moxibustion, the herb is burned over various acupuncture points on the expectant mother’s body.
 This is done to assist the baby in reposition itself prior to delivery to avoid the need for a riskier cesarean birth.
 It can be placed either directly onto the skin of the expectant mother, or it can be placed directly onto acupuncture needles and then warmed.

 Read more about Moxibustion for breech baby here.